speedrun4life/hackathon-0/README.md

-# hackathon-0
+# hackathon-0 : Accelerate Retro.bio

-Accelerating Longevity Biotech, using Cerebras, OpenRouter, Qwen3 32B
+Accelerating Longevity Biotech, using Cerebras, OpenRouter, Qwen3 32B.

 Intention: to build something to accelerate Retro or other longevity biotech companies relying on AI models (agents or DNA/other models).